Derek Morris (ice hockey): International play

 Morris has represented Canada on three occasions at the World Championships.
 After appearances in 1999 and 2001, he won his first gold medal with Canada at the 2004 World Championships in the Czech Republic.
 He contributed five assists in the gold-medal effort.

 Personal life

 Morris has three sons: Traiten, Presley and Asher.
 He coached for his son Presley's team, The Jr. Coyotes 02 AA, and also for eldest son Traiten's team, The Jr. Coyotes 00 AA.
-Morris settled in north Scottsdale, Arizona.
-In the summers, he and his family return to Alberta.
+Morris settled in North Scottsdale, Arizona.
+In the summers, he and his family return to Sylvan Lake, Alberta.

 Morris is currently an assistant high school coach with Chaparral High.